hareemYashal/James-Phifer-Labs/README.md

 # Comprehensive PDF Extraction System

 A powerful PDF extraction system that uses Google Gemini 2.0 Flash to extract all fields, values, and checkboxes from Chain-of-Custody Analytical Request Documents.
+This system provides both a web API and command-line interface for comprehensive PDF data extraction.

 ## Features